 SAEM Interest Groups in Academic Emergency Medicine

 SAEM has multiple Academic Emergency Medicine Interest Groups that welcome active resident participation.
 These include Critical Care, Disaster Medicine, Operations, Ultrasound, and many more.
 By joining an interest group, you will have the opportunity to network with academic leaders and educators in your area of interest.
-When you join SAEM as a resident, you have the option of selecting one interest group to join for free.
-Membership in additional groups is $25 per group.
+When you join SAEM as a resident, you have the option of selecting interest groups to join for free.

 Resident Member of the SAEM Board of Directors